 After it was spared by the terrible earthquake of January 25, 1348, it was raised towards the middle of the 15th century to its current height.
 Over the centuries, there were numerous interventions to maintain the stability and beauty of the tower.

-On March 18, 1945, the tower, together with the Basilica Palladiana, was hit by an Anglo-American bombing.
+On March 18, 1945, the tower, together with the Palladian Basilica, was hit by an Anglo-American bombing.
 The top of the tower caught fire and the dome collapsed to the ground.
 The bells also fell, destroying the pavement of the square.

 In the following years, along with the Basilica, the tower was rebuilt, not without controversy concerning the form, partly different from the original one.